qilin/store-front/README.md

 yarn codegen:typescript
 ```

-For authomatic generation typesript types for application.
+For authomatic generation typesript types for application in folder `src/generated`.